0xcatalysis/docs/docs/ssp/faqs.md

 3. **What are the benefits for restaking protocols to integrate with Catalysis?**

 Restaking protocols integrating with Catalysis benefit from demand aggregation, as Catalysis serves as a distribution channel for Networks seeking economic security.

 They also enjoy simplified onboarding processes that allow high-quality Networks to integrate more easily, boosting participation.
-Additionally, the ecosystem growth resulting from streamlined processes attracts more Networks to integrated SSPs.